dksxorb/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

   * Upload your own image to the web using an image hosting service.
 It should match the image above.
 The last nav link in the image above is black because the mouse was hovering there when the screenshot was taken.
 Do the same, and don't take a screenshot of your whole desktop, just the browser window.
 (This is part of the challenge.)

 * For the postmachina website, why can't you tweak the color of the text "The most important things are not things"?
 Please explain.
-  -It appears that there is no html link for the css connected to the p tag that houses the text when viewed from the chrome dev tool inspector.
+  <br>-It appears that there is no html link for the css connected to the p tag that houses the text when viewed from the chrome dev tool inspector.
 Instead there is a user agent stylesheet text.
 My guess is that the css file that is linked to that text is housed on the main web developers computer.
 That way no one can change the text and compromise the content of the website.
 * Go to www.ticketswizard.com and analyze the page.
   * What is the largest image on the website?
-    -The largest image on the website is the HeaderBG.png.
+    <br>-The largest image on the website is the HeaderBG.png.
   * Explain how you would find out this information, and list the URL of offending image here and how big it is.
-    -First thing is I would open the Dev Tools Inspector.
+    <br>-First thing is I would open the Dev Tools Inspector.
 Then I would go to the networks tab.
 From there I would restart the webpage with shift+f5 after clearing the list.
 After everything is loaded on the networks list.
 I would sort the list by type.
 You can intuitively see which images are larger by eye and also by the size of the content.
 I would click through the generally bigger images and click on the preview tab to see the dimensions.
 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the lowest hanging fruit to optimize the website?
 How many kilobytes of data can be eliminated?
+<br>- We can minify the payload to the webpage.
+Minifying http://www.ticketswizard.com/.../InteractiveMaps.css could save 2.3KiB.